1913 Vanderbilt Commodores football team: Schedule

-Season summary
+Game summaries

 Michigan

 On October 25, 1913, Michigan played Vanderbilt in Nashville, Tennessee.
 The game matched Michigan head coach Fielding H. Yost against his former player and brother-in-law, Dan McGugin.
 Owing to the relationship between Yost and McGugin, the two teams played nine times between 1905 and 1923, with Michigan winning eight times.
 Michigan won the 1913 game, 33–2, in the worst defeat for Vanderbilt since McGugin became the head coach.
 The game was marked by the Wolverines' most extensive use of the forward pass during the 1913 season.
 Michigan's air attack was described as showing "dazzling proficiency", as the forward passes were responsible for four of Michigan's five touchdowns.
 In the Detroit Free Press, E. A. Batchelor wrote: "Vanderbilt fairly gasped in amazement as the Wolverines shot the ball from one to another with the precision of baseball players."

 Virginia

 Virginia blanked the Commodores, 34–0.